Alpha-Blend-Interactive/docs/docs/cck/components/Game Instance Controller.md

     * **Team Member Un Ready Event:** This is triggered when the player marks themselves as not ready, after marking themselves as ready.

 ### Properties
-These are properties that controll all teams and game conditions.
+These are properties that control all teams and game conditions.

 + **Balance Team Join** With this enabled, players joining will be assigned to the team of the least amount of players.
 + **Auto Balance Teams** With this enabled, players my get reassigned to a different team when new players join; regardless of their initial selection.